PenetratingShot/ToxicDiscordBot/README.md

 - Sending message to mods and offender based on warning (if possible)
 - Ability to ban users based on number of infractions (configurable per-server)
 - Customizable settings (per-server)
+- Ability to mute users for specified number of minutes

 ## Contributing